 On the other side of the equation, buyers traditionally have a longer-term outlook and benefit because rental rates will rise in time across the country, so they can lock in healthy leases that will provide substantial returns for several years.

-Epping Property concludes that what distinguishes a smart sale-lease-back transaction from a dumb one all depends on what a company does with the cash raised from the sale of the real estate.
+Epping Property concludes that what distinguishes an innovative sale-lease-back transaction depends on what a company does with the cash raised from the sale of the real estate.
 “Companies that redirect the money into a prudent acquisition or some other fast-growing investment, or who use it to lower debt, will benefit from sale-leaseback transactions.